davehadley/trex/README.md

-# hptrex
+# TREx TPC Reconstruction

-Port of T2K-ND280 TPC reconstruction code (TREx) to HPTPC near detector code
+A stand-alone port of T2K-ND280 TPC reconstruction code (TREx).
+The ND280 version is hosted at <https://git.t2k.org/nd280/recon/trexRecon>.
+The original motivation for this port was to use the reconstruction for High-Pressure TPC R&D (see: <https://github.com/davehadley/hptrex>).
+However, the reconstruction code is stand alone may be generally useful for any gaseous TPC experiment.

 # Build Instructions